-In May 2010, the IPUC approved a PPA for approximately 22 MW of nameplate generation from the Neal Hot Springs Geothermal Project located in eastern Oregon.
-The Neal Hot Springs project achieved commercial operation in November 2012.
+In May 2010, the IPUC approved a PPA with USG Oregon, LLC, for approximately 22 MW of nameplate generation from the Neal Hot Springs Unit 1 geothermal project located in eastern Oregon.
+The Neal Hot Springs Unit 1 project achieved commercial operation in November 2012.
 Under the PPA, Idaho Power receives all RECs from the project.
-Idaho Power's contract with Neal Hot Springs expires November 2037.
+Idaho Power's contract with USG Oregon, LLC expires November 2037.